 How code is protected on the platform

-Security and governance should be built into the low-code development platform used by your organization, but your IT professionals control access to data assets that are used by your low-code developers.
+Security and governance should be built into the low-code development platform used by your organisation, but your IT professionals control access to data assets that are used by your low-code developers.
 Using the security guardrails within the platform, IT is alerted to permissions that may need stricter control to help protect data.